 The Master's Programme in Sustainable Management prepares you to work with sustainability in your future career.
-Through in-depth studies where organisational issues are put in greater context, you will learn how you can lead organisations in contributing to a more sustainable world.
-With a strong focus on core academic practices, such as reading and writing, the programme also provides a good foundation for continuing onto doctoral studies.
+Through in-depth studies where organisational issues are put in a greater context, you will study the possibility for organisations to contribute and transition to a more sustainable world.
+With a strong focus on core academic practices, such as reading and writing, the programme also provides a good foundation for continuing doctoral studies.

-The Master's Programme in Sustainable Management is designed for you who are dedicated to question around sustainability in society and business.
-With a clear focus on the critical and creative mind-set, you and your fellow students and the faculty members will explore what it means to manage organisations sustainably.
+The Master's Programme in Sustainable Management is designed for you who are dedicated to questions around sustainability in society, business and other organisations.
+With a clear focus on the critical and creative mindset, you will, together with fellow students and the faculty members, explore different aspects of sustainability in responsible managing organisations.

-Meet previous students from the active alumni association "United for Sustainability".
+meet previous students and take part in the active alumni association "United for Sustainability".

-The programme is hosted by the Department of Business Studies that is home to researchers who lead their fields in several areas of research.
-You'll also benefit from Sweden's outstanding reputation for innovation and social responsibility - values that inform all of our Master's programmes.
+The programme is hosted by the Department of Business Studies, home to researchers who lead their fields in several research areas.
+You will also benefit from Sweden's outstanding reputation for innovation and social responsibility - values that inform all of our Master's programmes.

 The programme leads to a Master of Science in Business and Economics (60 credits) with Business Studies as the main field of study.

-The first semester of the programme you will take four courses designed to give you a broad understanding of issues related to sustainable management.
+In the program's first semester, you will take four courses designed to give you a broad understanding of sustainability-related issues.
 Topics include:

 the role of the institutional setting in sustainable management